Can You Take Probiotics With Antibiotics? Yes, Here’s How

 All of these have shown benefit when used alongside antibiotics, so there’s no need to go strain shopping 23.
 This is because all probiotics tend to have the same health benefits, such as 24:

+Not only are all three strains helpful, but taking all three together is likely the most effective antibiotic support 2.
 Most research trials use a blend of probiotic strains, and that approach works well for us in the clinic.
-We encourage our clients to use what we call probiotic triple therapy, which is simply using all three categories together
+We encourage our clients to use what we call probiotic triple therapy, which is simply taking all three categories together.

 When Should You Take Probiotics?